Chögyam Trungpa: Escape from Tibet

-On April 23, 1959, twenty-year-old Trungpa set out on an epic nine-month escape from his homeland.
-Masked in his account in Born in Tibet to protect those left behind, the first, preparatory stage of his escape had begun a year earlier, when he fled his home monastery after its occupation by the Chinese People’s Liberation Army (PLA).
+On April 23, 1959, the 20-year-old Trungpa set out on a nine-month escape from his homeland.
+Masked in his account in Born in Tibet to protect those left behind, the first, preparatory stage of his escape had begun a year earlier, when he fled his home monastery after its occupation by the Chinese People's Liberation Army (PLA).
 After spending the winter in hiding, he decided definitively to escape after learning that his monastery had been destroyed.
-Trungpa started with Akong Rinpoche and a small party of monastics, but as they traveled people asked to join until the party eventually numbered 300 refugees, from the elderly to mothers with babies – additions which greatly slowed and complicated the journey.
-Forced to abandon their animals, over half the journey was on foot as the refugees journeyed through an untracked mountain wilderness to avoid the PLA.
-Sometimes lost, sometimes traveling at night, after three months’ trek they reached the Brahmaputra River.
+Trungpa started with Akong Rinpoche and a small party of Buddhist monastics, but as they traveled people asked to join until the party eventually numbered 300 refugees, from the elderly to mothers with babies.
+Even the Queen of Nangchen joined for a period.
+These additions greatly slowed and complicated the journey.
+Forced to abandon their animals, over half the journey was on foot as the refugees journeyed through an untracked mountain wilderness to avoid the PLA troops.
+Sometimes lost, sometimes traveling at night, after three months they reached the Brahmaputra River.
 Trungpa, the monastics and about 70 refugees managed to cross the river under heavy gunfire, then, eating their leather belts and bags to survive, they climbed 19,000 feet over the Himalayas before reaching the safety of Pema Ko.
-After reaching India, on January 24, 1960 the party was flown to a refugee camp.
+After reaching India, on January 24, 1960, the party was flown to a refugee camp.

-Between 2006 and 2010, independent Canadian and French researchers using satellite imagery tracked and confirmed Trungpa’s escape route.
-In 2012, five survivors of the escape in Nepal, Scotland and the U.S. confirmed details of the journey and supplied their personal accounts.
-More recent analysis has shown the journey to be directly comparable to such sagas as Shackleton’s 1914/17 Antarctic Expedition.
-In 2016 accumulated research and survivors’ stories were published in a full retelling of the story, and later in the year preliminary talks began on the funding and production of a movie.
+Between 2006 and 2010, independent Canadian and French researchers using satellite imagery tracked and confirmed Trungpa's escape route.
+In 2012, five survivors of the escape in Nepal, Scotland, and the United States confirmed details of the journey and supplied their personal accounts.
+More recent analysis has shown the journey to be directly comparable to such sagas as Shackleton's Imperial Trans-Antarctic Expedition of 1914–1917.
+In 2016 accumulated research and survivors' stories were published in a full retelling of the story, and later in the year preliminary talks began on the funding and production of a movie.